 - No sand re-circulation

-- Avoid costly workovers due to gas lock and sand obstruction
+- Reduces costly workovers due to gas lock and sand obstruction

-- Prevention of gas lock, increasing uptime and production
+- Reduces chance of gas lock, increasing uptime and production

-- Prevention of abrasive wear and mechanical failure reducing workover and equipment costs
+- Reduces chance of abrasive wear and mechanical failure, reducing workover and equipment costs

-- Significant Increased run life of down hole pump and rod integrity
+- Increases run life of the rod pump and the integrity of artificial lift equipment

-- No moving components reducing possibility of failure
+- No moving components, reducing the possibility of failure

 - High abrasive conditions